valdotle/mangopeeler/readme.md

 When trying to maximize the file processing speed, the limiting factor will usually be your disk's reading speed.
 Use the task manager (or similar tooling) to check when disk utilization reaches 100%.
 At this point, increasing the number of threads will become less effective or even counter productive.
 Obviously, you can also run the script with a lower number of threads to consume less resources, if you only want it to run in the background for example.

 The current number of threads is simply an educated guess made by me based on my limited testing.
 I _should_ probably do some benchmarking to find an optimal default at some point.
-Then again, there are many factors that are very dependend on your hardware specs and optimizations goals so those probably would have limited use anyway.
+Then again, there are many factors that are very dependent on your hardware specs and optimization goals so those probably would have limited use anyway.

 # issues